hozwe/cordova-plugin-base64binary/README.md

 function startDecoding(a,b){

-    a = base64binary;  // Please use small files in kb to test the base64binary string. b = filenameString; // Example: file.txt file. pdf file.mp3
+    a = base64binary;  // Use small files in kb to test the base64binary string. b = filenameString; // Your code doesn't have to look like this.
+Thank goodness :)

     decode(a, b);
 }

+// Thats it!

 ```
-Thats it!

 ## License